hryxna/Java-Algos/README.md

 # Java-Algos
-Algorithms In Java and Python and accepted here
+Algorithms In Java and Python and accepted here for **Hacktoberfest**

 Hello Everyone :wave: